IE was founded in 1973 and is triple-accredited by AMBA, EDMD, and AACSB.

 After graduating, David became a social entrepreneur, launching a company to offer support and coaching for entrepreneurs in Africa while also curating online content teaching business with purpose.
 He later launched Third Way Capital, an impact investing firm investing in emerging sectors in African countries.

 “Coming to IE was key to taking that long-term view towards business,” he explains.
 “A holistic view was definitely set in my DNA and that allowed me to enter the business world with confidence that I could do some good in the world.”

 Who is the IE MBA for?

-IE Business School's reputation, networking opportunities, and return on investment provide attractive opportunities for graduates entering the program, who either wish to progress in their career or change industry completely.
+IE Business School's reputation, networking opportunities, and return on investment provide attractive opportunities for graduates entering the program who either wish to progress in their career or pivot to a new industry.

 IE is a popular business school among top employers from around the world, and the MBA will prepare you for a strong post-MBA career, in Spain or abroad.

 It could be the MBA for you if you're targeting consulting, finance, or tech.
-Nearly 60% of grads enter these three industries.
+More than 60% of grads enter these three industries.
 However, the school's remit doesn't end there.
 If you're looking to enter healthcare, international development, or retail, this could also be the MBA for you.

 The data in this article is sourced from the IE Business School MBA class of 2022 careers report.